yichousun/Fall2021_CS145_IntroDM/README.md

 ## Q & A
--	We will be using Piazza for class discussion.
+-	We will be using [Piazza](piazza.com/ucla/fall2021/cs145) for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and myself.
 Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
+-	Sign up Piazza here: [piazza.com/ucla/fall2021/cs145](piazza.com/ucla/fall2021/cs145)
 -	Tips: Answering other students' questions will increase your participation score.

 ## Academic Integrity Policy